laynebritton/jl-fast-treecapitator/README.md

 JLTree supports user configuration in-game using commands.

+Playing on a server?
+See the `Server config` below.

 Use `>jltree help` for the full list of commands in game.

 Want to add a block to the vein mineable blocks?
 Use `>jltree add block:id`